kukuu/integration/digital-twin.md

-# Digital Twin Smart Metre.
+# Digital Twin Smart Meatre.

 ## Metre Reading (Electricity/Energy)
 Creating a full-stack application with a Node.js backend and a React frontend that displays readings from an electricity meter can be quite comprehensive.